 Figure 8: As Figure 5 for 2 meter Temperature.

 Figure 9: A: A reproduction of Figure 5 DJF.
 B: A regression map of the Marshall Southern Annular Mode index on 2 m temperature during DJF.
 C: Composite analysis of 2 meter Temperature during DJF.
-Of note regions of statistically significant negative temperature anomalies throughout coastal Antarctica both in the Amundsen Bellingshausen Sea as well as East Antarctica.
+Of note, regions of statistically significant negative temperature anomalies throughout coastal Antarctica both in the Amundsen Bellingshausen Sea as well as East Antarctica.

+Table 1: List of El Nino events from 1979-2014 with the beginning and end point for each event